-The HESI A2 Exam is an admission requirement for all applicants to Chamberlain College of Nursing’s BSN program.
-Find the answers to some frequently-asked questions about the exam below:
+The HESI Admission Assessment (A2) is an admission requirement for all applicants of Chamberlain University’s Bachelor of Science in Nursing degree program.
+Find the answers to some frequently asked questions about the HESI A2 below:

 What is tested?

 - Exam 1 — Reading Comprehension: Provides reading scenarios in order to measure reading comprehension, identifying the main idea, finding meaning of words in context, passage comprehension, making logical inferences, etc.

 - Exam 2 — Vocabulary & General Knowledge: Contains vocabulary terms that are used commonly in both general English speaking and in the healthcare fields.

 - Exam 3 — Grammar: Contains basic grammar, including parts of speech, important terms and their uses in grammar, commonly occurring grammatical errors, etc.

 - Exam 4 — Basic Math Skills: Focuses on math skills needed for healthcare fields, including basic addition, subtraction, multiplication, fractions, decimals, ratio and proportion, household measures, general math facts, etc.

 - Exam 5 — Biology: Covers biology basics, water, biological molecules, metabolism, cells, cellular respiration, photosynthesis, etc.